GreenfishK/DataCitation/README.md

 ## Retrieve cited data
-To get a cited dataset and all its associated metadata (query data, citation and provenance metadata, citation snippet, dataset metadata) by its query PID we execute following code snippet.
+To get a cited dataset and all its associated metadata (query data, dataset metadata, citation and provenance metadata) and citation snippet by its query PID we execute following code snippet.
 ```python
 query_pid = citation_data.query_utils.pid